tassiluca/scafi3-mp-api-thesis/presentation/presentation.md

 **Pros**:

-- Unified clean and idiomatic API in Scala 3;
+- unified AC model and clean and idiomatic API in Scala 3;
-- Wrapper implementation is just delegation thanks to isomorphisms and implicit conversions;
+- wrapper implementation is just delegation thanks to isomorphisms and implicit conversions;
-- Full code reuse across all supported platforms: any change in the core and distributed modules is automatically reflected in all platforms;
+- full code reuse across all supported platforms: any change in the core and distributed modules is automatically reflected in all platforms;
-- Code reuse for polyglot serialization is maximized
+- code reuse for polyglot serialization is maximized
   - if new API features are added, they require to be wrapped only once in the portable library layer;
   - though, for Typescript and C manual type definitions must be written, no code generation automatism is provided (possible future work).